Teas English And Language Usage Practice Test

 • Words with similar meanings but different usage

-Here's one way to look at it: the words affect and effect are often confused.
-But Affect is usually a verb meaning to influence, while effect is usually a noun meaning a result.
+As an example, the words affect and effect are often confused.
+Affect is usually a verb meaning to influence, while effect is usually a noun meaning a result.
 Understanding these differences can help you answer questions quickly and accurately.

 Why a TEAS English and Language Usage Practice Test Matters